Origins of Snake Oil: The truth about the most famous retracted COVID-19 study

-Therein lies the story.
-Ultimately, the study showed us one truth to a dramatic effect: Studies may be so troubled as to defy belief in their publication and still mislead the public as if the results had been pristine.
+This is where the story lies.
+Ultimately, the study revealed a profound truth: studies may be so flawed as to defy belief in their publication and still mislead the public as if the results had been accurate.

 The Impossible Study

 An ethics committee green-lighted the 14-day study on March 6th, 2020.
-If the trial began the next day, then March 20th was the earliest date by which they could have finished.
-Researchers presented early trial results, not yet reviewed by outsiders, for the first time on March 16th via YouTube.
+If the trial began the next day, then March 20th was the earliest date they could have finished.
+Researchers presented early trial results, yet to be reviewed by outsiders, for the first time on March 16th via YouTube.

-Also on March 16th, the team submitted the findings to the International Journal of Antimicrobial Agents.
+Also, on March 16th, the team submitted the findings to the International Journal of Antimicrobial Agents.
 The journal accepted by March 17th, publishing on March 20th.
-That leaves a 1–2-day period for the peer-review process, which may take months ordinarily.
+This left a one-to-two-day period for the peer-review process, which may ordinarily take months.

-The strangest aspect of this paper’s journey to publication may be that once results were uploaded to the preprint servers where anyone anywhere could access them, a more thorough external review appears not to have taken place.
+The strangest aspect of this paper's journey to publication may be that, once the results were uploaded to preprint servers where anyone could access them, a more thorough external review did not appear to have occurred.

-Many of the 40,000+ COVID-19 preprint studies have been published quickly, sought review, and published formally a month or two later with the needed corrections.
+Over 40,000 COVID-19-related preprint studies have been accepted quickly, sought review, and published formally a month or two later with the needed corrections.

-Peer review means someone with expert-level knowledge has read and critiqued a paper.
-If you’re lucky, it will be someone who disagrees with you; they will see every weakness in your arguments.
-Asking someone outside the field would be like asking a classical pianist what the strange noises from your car mean.
-Reviewing it yourself would be like grading your homework.
+Peer review involves having someone with expert-level knowledge read and critique a paper.
+Ideally, this person would disagree with you, as they would be more likely to spot weaknesses in your arguments.
+Asking someone outside the field would be akin to asking a classical pianist to diagnose strange noises from your car.
+Reviewing your own work would be like grading your own homework.

 If peer-review happened as the journal claims, the job was so poor as to be undetectable.
 That isn’t said metaphorically.
 The paper submitted for review shows no differences from the original.

 Scientists began reviewing the document before it was published and compared the earliest version to the journal’s published version.
 The earlier draft came from a Google Drive version circulated among scientists before March 16th.